Carnival Corporation & plc Announces Closing of an Equity Offering and Repurchase of Convertible Notes

 PR Newswire

 MIAMI, Nov.
-19, 2020 /PRNewswire/ -- Carnival Corporation & plc (NYSE/LSE: CCL; NYSE: CUK), today announced that Carnival Corporation (the "Corporation") has closed its previously announced registered direct offering of 49.2 million shares of its common stock at a price of $18.05 per share to a limited number of holders of its 5.75% Convertible Senior Notes due 2023 (the "Convertible Notes").
-The Corporation used the proceeds from this closing to repurchase $427.9 million principal amount of its Convertible Notes in privately negotiated transactions.
+23, 2020 /PRNewswire/ -- Carnival Corporation & plc (NYSE/LSE: CCL; NYSE: CUK), today announced that Carnival Corporation (the "Corporation") has closed its previously announced registered direct offering of 10.4 million shares of its common stock at a price of $17.59 per share to a holder of its 5.75% Convertible Senior Notes due 2023 (the "Convertible Notes").
+The Corporation used the proceeds from this closing to repurchase $90.8 million principal amount of its Convertible Notes in a privately negotiated transaction.

-The Corporation expects to close an additional 8.2 million shares as part of the registered direct offering on November 20, 2020.
-The Corporation intends to use the net proceeds from the November 20, 2020 closing to repurchase an additional $71.5 million principal amount of its Convertible Notes in a privately negotiated transaction.
+Following the note repurchase, an aggregate of $536.7 million principal amount of the Corporation's Convertible Notes will remain outstanding.

 - Warning!
 GuruFocus has detected 8 Warning Signs with NYSE:CCL.
 Click here to check it out.